macalimlim/godot-rust/examples/rpc/README.md

 # RPC Demo

-A very simple example to show peer to peer communication with Godot's high level

-multiplayer API calls.
+A very simple example to show peer to peer communication with Godot's high level multiplayer API calls.

 ## Setup

-1. Build the library:
+1. Build the library with `cargo build`.

-    `cargo build`

 2. Import the Godot project in the Godot editor.